whulixiya/Civil-war-hinders-crop-production-and-threatens-food-security-in-Syria/README.md

 ## Data
-Replication data is available at https://drive.google.com/drive/folders/1Ldkl_kJ9zsFJbn4diP2-FbQSqbQG2EiE?usp=sharing.
+The data used in this study are available at https://drive.google.com/drive/folders/1Ldkl_kJ9zsFJbn4diP2-FbQSqbQG2EiE?usp=sharing.
+Annual productive cropland maps (30 m) and NTL maps (1 km) are also available at Zenodo (https://zenodo.org/record/5706374#.YZQstmDMIuU).
+Precipitation data are downloadable at: https://chrsdata.eng.uci.edu/.
+Source data are provided with this paper.

 ## Dependencies